jkbutserious/currency-exchanger/README.md

 3. Log into or sign up for your GitHub account.
 4. Click the **Fork** button to copy the repository and all source code.
 5. From your forked repository, you can download or clone the repository, by clicking the **Clone or download** button.
    * To clone the repository in GitHub Desktop, click the **Open in Desktop** option
    * To download the repository, click the **Download ZIP** option, save the archive to your computer, and extract it to the folder of your choice
-6. Use your preferred code editor to edit index.html, styles.css, currency-exchanger.js and/or main.js. **Note**: you should not attempt to edit other files in the repository unless you are familiar with webpack and nodeJS, as these are essential includes and can cause issues.
+6. Use your preferred code editor to edit `index.html`, `styles.css`, `currency-exchanger.js` and/or `main.js`.

+**Note**: you should not attempt to edit other files in the repository unless you are familiar with webpack and nodeJS, as these are essential includes and can cause issues.

 ### Create .env and .gitignore files
-1. In the root directory of your forked repository, create a blank file called ".env" and a blank file called ".gitignore".
+1. In the root directory of your forked repository, create a blank file called `.env` and a blank file called `.gitignore`.
 2. Open both files in your preferred code editor.
-3. In your .env file, copy your API key using this format: `API_KEY = YOUR_API_KEY_HERE`. **IMPORTANT**: Do not enter your API key in any other file or code block in this repository.
+3. In your `.env` file, copy your API key using this format: `API_KEY = YOUR_API_KEY_HERE`.
+**IMPORTANT**: Do not enter your API key in any other file or code block in this repository.
 Doing so will expose your API key (and possibly other sensitive information) to any user who can view your GitHub repository or the final web page.
-4. In your .gitignore file, add the following lines:
+4. In your `.gitignore` file, add the following lines:

+    ```gitignore
-* node_modules/
+    node_modules/
-* .DS_Store
+    .DS_Store
-* dist/
+    dist/
-* .env
+    .env
+    ```

 ### Prepare code to push
 1. Clean, refactor, and scrub your code of any sensitive information (such as any instances of your API key anywhere other than your .env file).